ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 {PANEL: Syntax and Usage}

-Atomic guards are used **by default** when a session's transaction mode is [ClusterWide](../../../client-api/session/cluster-transaction#open-cluster-wide-session).
+Atomic guards are created **by default** when a session's transaction mode is [ClusterWide](../../../client-api/session/cluster-transaction#open-cluster-wide-session).

-In the code sample below, for example, an atomic guard is inexplicitly created upon the creation of a new document, and then used when two sessions compete on changing the document.
+In the code sample below, for example, an atomic guard is automatically created upon the creation of a new document, and then used when two sessions compete on changing the document.

 {CODE:csharp atomic-guards-enabled@ClientApi/Operations/CompareExchange.cs /}

 If you [examine](../../../studio/database/documents/documents-and-collections#the-documents-view)